So many people feel that the only way to achieve their goals is to keep push, push, pushing their way to the top.

 I realized that I was experiencing my own rest stop in the symphony of my life.

-As I gave myself fully to the process of resting, I began receiving the inspirations and importance of the 9th Chi-To-Be!
-Energy Surge…’Re-Charging Your Inner Chi.’
+As I gave myself fully to the process of resting, I began receiving the inspirations and importance of the ‘Re-Charging Your Inner Chi.’

 I realized that, as much as it appeared I was doing ‘nothing,’ I was actually doing the most important work of all.
 I was creating a beautiful harmony between doing and resting in order to keep my energy fully charged to be able to attain and sustain success!

 When I stopped resisting the process of resting, I began to recover quickly.
-That was 8 years ago.
+That was more than 8 years ago.

 Now, I schedule rest stops in-between each meeting, phone call, social media projects and every other activity I have each day to ensure my life continues to be a beautiful symphony of productivity.